tfausak/tfausak.github.io/_posts/2017-08-09-deriving-type-classes-in-haskell-is-slow.md

 ```

 Of the 14 remaining types, 10 are wrappers.
 Each has a single named field.
 For
-example, an `UpdatedReplication` wraps a list of attributes.
+example, an `UpdatedReplication` wraps a list of attributes:

 ``` haskell
 newtype UpdatedReplication